-Press the switch once to activate the pump that recirculates the water in the baitwell.
-Press the switch again to turn the pump off.
+Press the switch once to activate the light in the port baitwell.
+Press the switch again to turn the light off.

-Baitwell - Pump
+Starboard Baitwell - Pump

-Press the switch once to activate the baitwell pump.
+Press the switch once to activate the starboard baitwell pump.
 Press the switch again to turn the pump off.

-Baitwell - Lights
+Starboard Baitwell - Light

-Press the switch once to activate the light in the baitwell.
+Press the switch once to activate the light in the starboard baitwell.
 Press the switch again to turn the light off.